12 Best Practices for Monitoring Azure Environments in LogicMonitor Envision

 Elevate Your Azure Monitoring Strategy

-Smart Azure monitoring isn’t just about checking boxes.
-It’s also about keeping services healthy, users happy, and costs predictable.
+Smart Azure monitoring is about keeping services healthy, users happy, and costs predictable.

-By following these eight best practices with LM Envision, you’ll:
+By following our twelve Azure monitoring best practices with LM Envision, you’ll:

 Stay ahead of downtime